Aims of the Doctorate in Chemistry

-The Graduate School in Chemistry is run jointly by the University of Trieste (UniTs, administrative headquarter) and by the University of Venice "Cà Foscari" (UniVe), two cities located ca. 150 km apart in the north-east of Italy.
-The School, born in academic year 2014/2015, merges the cultural excellence of the two Universities with the aim of offering to students a broad range of expertise that covers all chemical disciplines and some areas of chemical engineering and of biology.
+The Doctorate in Chemistry is run jointly since 2014 by the University of Trieste (UniTs, administrative headquarter) and by the University of Venice "Cà Foscari" (UniVe), two cities located ca. 150 km apart in the north-east of Italy.
+The Doctorate merges the cultural excellence of the two Universities with the aim of offering to students a broad range of expertise that covers all chemical disciplines and some areas of chemical engineering and of biology.
 The research topics span from classical organic synthesis to nanotechnologies, from green and sustainable chemistry to computational chemistry, just to cite a few.
-The graduate students of the School will be given the opportunity to join a scientifically rich and stimulating environment, characterized by many national and international collaborations, and to be part of advanced research projects under the supervision of experienced and motivated scientists.
+The graduate students of the Doctorate will be given the opportunity to join a scientifically rich and stimulating environment, characterized by many national and international collaborations, and to be part of advanced research projects under the supervision of experienced and motivated scientists.
 The students will also attend specific courses (in English, upon request) and seminars on hot research topics.

 Board of Professors and Coordinator